kpcoleman/SpaDecon/tutorial/Tutorial.md

 SpaDecon requires four input data files:
 - Gene expression matrix for SRT data
 - Gene expression matrix for scRNA-seq data (with cell type labels)
+- Histology image for SRT data (optional)
 - Spatial coordinates of SRT spots (optional)

-- Histology image for SRT data (optional)
+The spatial locations file should contain 5 columns:
+  (0) Indicator (equal to 1 for all spots in SRT capture area)
+  (1) x coordinate
+  (2) y coordinate
+  (3) x pixel coordinate
+  (4) y pixel coordinate

 <br>
-SpaDecon requires the ST and scRNA-seq gene expression data to be stored as AnnData matrices.
+SpaDecon requires the SRT and scRNA-seq gene expression data to be stored as AnnData matrices.
 The rows (observations) of the matrices are the samples and the columns (variables) are the genes.